anne-urai/lab_wiki/Writing.md

 rank: 7
 ---

-See this useful [writing guide](https://drive.google.com/file/d/1RFzp3BV1tT4XQTGkGmopkmanjkN9UptD/view) by Matteo Carandini.
+See this useful [writing guide](https://doi.org/10.1523/ENEURO.0497-22.2022) by Matteo Carandini.
 - [Tips on writing good paper titles](https://threadreaderapp.com/thread/1530688927790661632.html).

-Practice version control; I like Google Docs, which works well with Zotero.
+Practice version control; I like Google Docs (name important versions), which works well with Zotero.

 I'm a sucker for *nice-looking figures* (and fonts).
 Learn how to make your figures look good straight out of Python/Matlab/Julia/R, and minimize the time spent changing things in Illustrator/InkScape.
 This will not only save a lot of time in the long run, it also makes your analyses more reproducible.
 - Learn to use colors to your advantage